 This list will be ever growing, meaning I’ll continue to add more examples of successful blogs when I stumble upon them during my own research.

 Hopefully by analyzing the examples shared above, you got to see what six and seven figure blogs look like, how they’re monetizing, what kind of content they publish, etc. But most importantly, I hope it helps spark some niche ideas for your own blogging projects.

 Most of the blog niche ideas I get myself are from analyzing and researching other successful blogs.

 Yes, it’s true that most of the blogs shared in this list have a huge editorial staff and a ginormous budget to work with, making it impossible for a single-person to compete with directly.
 But that’s not the point.
 The point isn’t to copy them directly.
-The point is to identify what you can build for yourself based around what others are doing successfully.
+The point is to identify what you can build for yourself based on what others are doing successfully.